marcolago/flowtime.js/README.md

 Flowtime.defaultParallaxValues(Number x, [Number y]);
 ```

-Sets the default values for parallax elements so you doesn't have to set the values for every single element.
+Sets the default values for parallax elements so you doesn’t have to set the values for every single element.
 If you only pass the `x` value the `y` value will be the same.

 ```javascript